HomeFeaturesTop 6 Hacks To Secure Your eCommerce Site Against Cyber Threats

 There are a few telltale signs when your system becomes infected by malware:

-• You receive new installs on your system that you didn’t authorize.
-These can include new toolbars or buttons in your browser, or new folders or icons on your system.
+- You receive new installs on your system that you didn’t authorize.
+These can include new toolbars, buttons in your browser, or new folders or icons on your system.

-• Your browser gets overloaded with a ton of pop-ups including but not limited to offensive ads.
+- Your browser gets overloaded with many pop-ups, including but not limited to offensive ads.

-• Your system becomes uncharacteristically slow or tends to crash frequently.
-Your browser can also become unresponsive or set your homepage to a destination you did not set.
+- Your system becomes uncharacteristically slow or tends to crash frequently.
+Your browser can also become unresponsive or set your homepage to a destination you did not place.

 Top 6 Hacks to Keep Your eCommerce Site Secure Against Cyber Threats